 Beauty That Restores

-With seven carpet tile styles and 12 colorways, Embodied Beauty evokes the delicate beauty of antique textiles, irregular gridded textures, woven graphics, and soft, subtle contours of nature.
+With seven carpet tile styles and 12 colourways, Embodied Beauty evokes the delicate beauty of antique textiles, irregular gridded textures, woven graphics, and soft, subtle contours of nature.

 The collection features three cradle-to-gate carbon negative styles: Shishu Stitch™, Tokyo Texture™, and Zen Stitch™.
 These products combine the company’s new CQuest™BioX backing with specialty yarns and proprietary tufting processes and are designed to store more carbon than any carpet tile before.
 By storing carbon, these innovative styles keep it from entering the atmosphere where it contributes to global warming, and they help Interface customers lower the carbon footprints of the spaces they create.

-Embodied Beauty also includes four additional styles – Geisha Gather™, Sashiko Stitch™, Simple Sash™, and Vintage Kimono™ – featuring calm, muted grays in warm and cool tones alongside natural colors for added nuance and palette sophistication.
+Embodied Beauty also includes four additional styles – Geisha Gather™, Sashiko Stitch™, Simple Sash™, and Vintage Kimono™ – featuring calm, muted greys in warm and cool tones alongside natural colours for added nuance and palette sophistication.
 All of the styles combine and contrast tastefully, installing easily and efficiently side by side to deliver an integrated flooring solution with timeless appeal.

 The Embodied Beauty collection is currently available in the Americas and is expected to launch globally in 2021.